-$\P_2$ · We can only predict what is causal and, under the law of Post, causal is computable and computable is causal.
+$\P_2$ · We can only predict what is causal and, under the law of Post, causal is computable and computable is causal, see §15.
 A consequence is that the limits of causality are the limits of computing, resulting that we can only predict what is computable.
 It would be nice that every function were computable, so that we could predict everything, at least in principle, as physicalism proclaims optimistically, but sadly it is not that way.
-There are events that we cannot predict.

-$\P_3$ · For a mathematical function, the same input always results in the same output, and then it models a causal mechanism.
+There are events that we cannot predict. $\P_3 \cdot$ For a mathematical function, the same input always results in the same output, and then it models a causal mechanism.
 Consequently, mathematical functions lack freedom.
-Therefore, free will is a first person experience that cannot fit into a computable function, and then, under the law of Post, freedom cannot fit into a causal law, implying that the laws of physics cannot be complete.
+Therefore, free will is a first person experience that cannot fit into a function, and then freedom cannot fit into a causal law, implying that the laws of physics cannot be complete.
 This is a trivial conclusion, I know, but negated by physicalists.

 ¶4 · The laws of physics are not an exception.
 As seen in the previous section §19, no computable theory that is consistent can be complete.
-We are bound to require consistency, because an inconsistent theory would be absurd.
+In order to be complete, a theory has to include everything, including arithmetic, and we are bound to require consistency, because an inconsistent theory would be absurd.
 As stated in logic, we can prove everything in an inconsistent theory: for every p, that both p and its negation $\neg p$ are true, and also that both p and its negation $\neg p$ are false.
 Therefore our conclusion is that, under the law of Post, no theory is complete.
 I repeat it; every consistent theory is incomplete.
 Forget the theory of everything.

-$\P5$ · In other words, if a series of experiences can be described by computable functions, then those experiences can be explained by causal laws, provided there is someone intelligent enough to find the corresponding computable functions.
+$\P5 \cdot In$ other words, if a series of experiences can be described by computable functions, then those experiences can be explained by causal laws, provided there is someone intelligent enough to find the corresponding computable functions.
 Everything else, without exceptions, we cannot explain causally.
 Perhaps quantum mechanics seems funny because of this.
 Let us suppose that some quantum behaviors were not computable.
 By definition, that which is not computable is random.
-Then, under the law of Post, it follows that those random behaviors are not causal, and consequently we cannot predict them.

-$\P_6$ · And randomness is not alone.
+Then, under the law of Post, it follows that those random behaviors are not causal, and consequently we cannot predict them. $\P6 \cdot And$ randomness is not alone.
 These are three sources of unpredictability: